openmessaging/specification/README.md

 This repository is a place to document (and discuss) the OpenMessaging specification itself (independent of any particular language or platform).

-The documents contain specification, domain architecture, common use cases, etc.
+This repository contains specification, domain architecture, common use cases, etc.